-Privatization

-- Do past issues still exist? - Current situation - No one stepping in to profit from this niche - Some companies offer excess coverage on high valued properties - Large commercial properties usually covered in all-risk policies - Few buy NFIP insurance unless forced - And, enforcement not consistent when mandated - Can new technologies help? - Wharton/CoreLogic Study - A Methodological Approach for Pricing Flood Insurance & Evaluating Loss Reduction Measures: Application to Texas
+- Privatization - Do past issues still exist? - Current situation - Few companies stepping in to profit from this niche - Some companies offer excess coverage on high valued properties - Large commercial properties usually covered in all-risk policies - Lloyds of London has begun to offer private flood insurance - And, Florida has a new law trying to encourage private flood insurance - Few buy NFIP insurance unless forced - And, enforcement not consistent even when mandated

-Privatization
+- Privatization

+- Do past issues still exist?

+- Can new technologies help?

+- Wharton/CoreLogic Study

+- A Methodological Approach for Pricing Flood Insurance & Evaluating Loss Reduction Measures: Application to Texas

-- Can it be properly rated?
-And would those rates be sustainable in the market? - Expected Losses can be estimated by models - Much more granular rating than NFIP - NFIP has no capital requirements therefore, no capital cost load private companies would need a significant load - An estimate has been made that rates would have to be roughly doubled if written privately - Can it develop a broad base? - Without a mandate, it's hard to foresee increase in take-up rates
+- Privatization - Can it be properly rated?
+And would those rates be sustainable in the market? - Expected Losses can be estimated by models - Much more granular rating than NFIP - NFIP has no capital requirements therefore, no capital cost load - private companies would need a significant load - An estimate has been made that rates would have to be roughly doubled if written privately - Can it develop a broad base? - Without a mandate, it's hard to foresee increase in take-up rates

-Reinsurance or Capital Markets

-- Can these mechanisms be used to support the NFIP? - At current rate levels, there is little premium to cover the cost of private reinsurers - Could Federal government act as reinsurer instead of simply a lender? - One idea Federal government pays for private market reinsurance - Would provide a stable expense for the government - Private/Public partnership in vogue now for some - Politically viable?
+- Reinsurance or Capital Markets - Can these mechanisms be used to support the NFIP? - At current rate levels, there is little premium to cover the cost of private reinsurers - Could Federal government act as reinsurer instead of simply a lender? - One idea Federal government pays for private market reinsurance - Would provide a stable expense for the government - Private/Public partnership in vogue now for some - Politically viable?

-Reinsurance or Capital Markets

-- Can these mechanisms be used to support a private market? - This could be a key piece of privatization but requires enough premium to pay for the reinsurance
+- Reinsurance or Capital Markets - Can these mechanisms be used to support a private market? - This could be a key piece of privatization but requires enough premium to pay for the reinsurance